PingOne Advanced Identity Cloud

 PingOne Advanced Identity Cloud communicates the honored requirements by optionally returning claims in ID tokens.
 It uses the following standard claims:

-• An authentication context class reference (acr) claim holds a case-sensitive string identifying the class of authentication methods or procedures the authentication process satisfied; for example, an identifier for the authentication journey the end user completed successfully.
+• An authentication context class reference (acr) claim holds a case-sensitive string identifying the class of authentication methods or procedures the authentication process satisfied.
+For example, an identifier for the authentication journey the end user completed successfully.

-• An authentication method references (amr) claim holds a JSON array of strings identifying the authentication methods satisfied; for example, an indication the end user has authenticated with a username-password combination and a one-time password.
+• An authentication method references (amr) claim holds a JSON array of strings identifying the authentication methods satisfied.
+For example, an indication the end user has authenticated with a username-password combination and a one-time password.

 The acr claim